pga2rn/simple-sqlite3-orm/README.md

 ### Bootstrap new database

-After defining the ORM, you can bootstrap a new database deterministically as follow:
+After defining the ORM, you can bootstrap a new empty database, create table(and indexes) deterministically as follow:

 ```python3
 import sqlite3